 Now, on another page, write everything you want to do.

 - go to the mall

-- Look at all of the things that are absolutely set with time slots and dates, put those in your schedule first.
+- Look at everything that is absolutely set with time slots and dates.
+Put those in your schedule first.

-- Now, look at things with due dates (reports, research papers, blog posts) designate time slots and days for you to work on these things so you can turn it in on time and not miss out on enjoying your life.
+- Now, look at things with due dates (reports, research papers, blog posts) and designate time slots and days for you to work on these things so you can turn them in on time and not miss out on enjoying your life.

-- Next, is your care and survival such as: making dinner, feeding the dog, cleaning the kitchen.
+- Next is your care and survival, such as: making dinner, feeding the dog, and cleaning the kitchen.

 4. Enjoy The Sanity